-Provide an up-to-date breakdown of costs, which shows the cost of each of the main elements of your scheme.
+Provide an up-to-date breakdown of costs, which shows the cost of each of the main elements of your project.
 In your breakdown you must identify separately any amounts allowed for VAT and contingency.
 We will only pay for VAT that you cannot reclaim.
 The amount for VAT is fixed at the point of decision so we will not transfer costs to cover VAT increases, nor can we allow VAT savings to be used as contingency for other costs.

-Provide a cash flow, which shows the planned timing of your income (including partnership funding) and expenses over the life of this phase of your scheme.
+Provide a cash flow, which shows the planned timing of your income (including partnership funding) and expenses over the life of your project.
 You must show clearly the expected timing of grant payments.
-We pay the grant as needed in line with expenditure but remember that we normally retain 10% until your scheme is completed.
+Remember that we normally retain 10% until your project is completed.